Hudson–Fulton Celebration: New light

 Electricity played a major role in the celebration, as ships and memorials were illuminated over the course of the two-week celebration.
 The illumination of the naval fleet on September 25 was followed by a display of fireworks in the evening that reflected off the Hudson River.
 These fireworks were shot over the naval fleet from the Jersey Shore, so that they could be seen from Riverside Park.
 The Committee commissioned one company to regulate the fireworks; this would not only ensure a uniform display across the State but also, because the company could set off the fireworks in rapid succession, invoke historic memory of the signal fires that Hudson used to navigate along the coast.

 The Commission allocated $83,000 from its budget of $934,447 for a total of 107,152 illuminations, including various types of lights and fireworks, installed for the celebration; in addition to the town halls and bridges, these lights also illuminated the Statue of Liberty, Grant's Tomb, Soldiers' and Sailors' Monument, the Washington Arch, and some museums, like the Brooklyn Institute of Arts and Sciences.
 A diversity of light was used to electrify the city.
 For the Celebration alone, 500,000 incandescent light bulbs were installed, in addition to the other 500,000 incandescent lights already in use around the state.
 3,000 Flare arcs and 7,000 arc lights were used, as well, in addition to searchlights, which lit Grant's Tomb and the Statue of Liberty.
 Washington Arch and its surrounding streets were festooned with lights.

 Parades

 The historical and carnival parades took place between September 25 and October 9, 1909.
 The historical parade provided a visual education to the city's diverse population and visitors, and the carnival parades conveyed the city's culture.
+The planning and design of the parades began two years prior with float designs developed by New Orleans-based artist Bror Anders Wikström and direction from A. H. Stoddard, who was captain of the Rex Mardis Gras krewe's parades.

-The parade consisted of fifty-four floats divided into four divisions, which constituted the "periods" of New York history up to 1909 – the Indian Period, the Dutch Period, the English or Colonial Period, and the American or United States Period, also referred to as the Modern Period.
-An enormous float preceded all four divisions – this was the title car for the event as a whole.
+The parade consisted of fifty-four floats divided into four divisions, which constituted the "periods" of New York history up to 1909—the Indian Period, the Dutch Period, the English or Colonial Period, and the American or United States Period, also referred to as the Modern Period.
+An enormous float preceded all four divisions—this was the title car for the event as a whole.
 This massive introduction to the parade's theme depicted "The History of the Empire State", and included, among other things, a canoe and a steamboat, a wigwam and a skyscraper, and the Statue of Liberty.